 rules := '|'opt rule '|' ... '|' rule

 Patterns are elaborated to expressions through a process called pattern match compilation.
-This reduces pattern matching to decision trees, an input value, called the pattern input.
+This reduces pattern matching to decision trees based on an input value, called the pattern input.
 The decision tree is made up of the following constructs:

 Conditionals on integers and other constants